vinitajain1/adopt-me-react/README.md

 # Pet Adoption App
 Welcome to the Pet Adoption App!
 This application allows users to browse and adopt pets available for adoption.
-Built with React, React Query, and React Router, it offers a seamless and interactive experience for users looking to find their new furry friend.
+Built with React, React Query, and React Router.

 # Features
 1. Browse Pets: View a list of pets available for adoption with key details.